 Advanced Evaluation & Management of Psychiatric Illness in Reproductive Age Women

-ACNM members receive a 20% discount when you register for this intensive web-based certificate course -- on-demand!
-Receive exclusive discounts for ACNM members when you register for this intensive web-based certificate course - on-demand!
+ACNM members receive a 20% discount on this intensive web-based certificate course -- on-demand!

 "This was hugely valuable, and I feel more confident counseling my patients than I did before.
 It also gave me lots of tools for strategizing.
 Thanks!" "[Your course] was highly recommended to me, and I was not let down.
 It was supremely helpful.
 It seems nearly all of my patients are coping with diagnosed or undiagnosed psychiatric illness, trauma history, substance use disorder, or the stress of poverty.
 I feel much better equipped to care for my clients now!"

 This unique, 7-hour program was developed by an experienced nurse-midwife and women's/perinatal psychiatry specialist - for midwifery students & clinicians:

 - Increase your confidence and competence to address common anxiety and depressive symptoms in any midwifery setting

 - Learn to recognize serious, complicated psychiatric disorders requiring emergent evaluation and specialty management

 - Improve obstetric, infant and global health outcomes, and reduce health disparities

 - Demonstrate leadership in clinical, academic and policy arenas